wchesley/notebook/Wazuh/Notes.md

 - `rule.id: 60122` -> Logon failure - Unknown user or bad password.
 - `data.win.eventdata.ipAddress: 127.0.0.1` -> in this case it was local host, as this example comes from me miss typing my password to my own machine.

+### 02-02-2024

+Adding a Mac device is pretty simple, just have to run installer from bash shell instead of default zsh shell.
+Switch to bash via `/bin/bash` from terminal window, then run the installer as `sudo`.
+Past this, I don't see a need to configure a Mac device further.
+Most everything we're after appears configured out of the box.